 1. before the stay abroad

 Students who are planning to study abroad should seek advice in good time on the choice of university and the courses available there.
-In addition to the general advice provided by the International Office, Ms. Christiane Walden and the respective professors in the department are available for professional advice.
-In questions of recognition, the contact person is the chairman of the examination commission, Professor Dr. Jens Klussmann.
+In addition to the general advice provided by the International Office, Ms. Christiane Walden and the respective professors in the faculty are available for professional advice.
+In questions of recognition, the contact person is the chairman of the examination board, Professor Dr. Mathias Münchau.

 Particularly in the case of subjects of the Nautical Science and Maritime Transport course of studies, national differences can lead to partial recognition.
 In these cases, it must be clarified how the missing part in the subject area can be covered.
 This can be done by means of term papers, presentations etc.